Audi Mileage Marathon Sets Out to Prove Diesels Ain’t Dirty

 We leave in about an hour and the closest we’ve gotten to the TDI technology has been via a presentation by our hosts last evening.
 I had a few minutes of seat time in a European-spec Q7 TDI at a Consumer Reports event a few weeks ago and from that brief ride, I can tell that the trip will be quite comfortable as the Q7 is every bit an Audi.
 The Euro-spec engine was a little noisy so I am eager to see how different the U.S-spec vehicle is.
 My co-driver and I met at dinner last night and it still isn’t clear if we are going to attempt to beat our fellow drivers in the MPG contest or simply drive it as a normal consumer would and report the results.
 We heard that a few Q7s were getting 28 MPG on the highway in the previous wave!
 Check back later for more from the road.

 Greetings from Durango, CO.
 My driving partner and I spent the day piloting our 2009 Audi Q7 TDI from Denver to Durango through some of the most gorgeous scenery in the country.
 We started out saying that we weren’t going to pay attention to fuel consumption but that quickly deteriorated after the first hour when we realized that we averaged 26 MPG in combined city and highway driving.
 It dawned on us that we wouldn’t have to modify our driving behavior that much to actually compete in this contest.
 So we motored on with a light touch on the throttle and steady progress across the mountains and plains of Colorado.
+My co-driver told me all about his stay in a snowmass hotel during his ski trip a few years back.
+Apparently, that’s when he got an opportunity to test drive an all-electric Audi e-tron SUV.

 After a day of breathtaking scenery and lively discussion, we rolled into the Doubletree here in Durango with an indicated 28.3 MPG on the trip computer.
 And this is in a 7-passenger SUV!
 To say that we were impressed with the engine and fuel economy would be the understatement of the year.
 The motor is virtually indistinguishable from a gasoline engine and it never even hinted at a strain during climbs to 10,000 feet above sea level.
 The only disappointment, which is actually incredibly impressive at the same time, is that other teams bested our MPG performance with one claiming a 30+ average MPG consumption level!
 As they say, tomorrow is another day and we’ll be on our way to Sedona, AZ from our launch pad here in Durango.
 Check back here tomorrow for another update or visit www.audimileagemarathon.com for live tracking of the event’s progress.